Abhishek-1804/dotfiles/README.md

 ### 9. Run Dotfiles Setup Script

-Finally, execute `source dotfiles-setup.sh` script to symlink all configuration files from the ~/dotfiles directory to your home directory.
+Finally, execute `stow --no-folding --verbose=2 --restow --ignore="install-packages.sh" --ignore="README.md" .` to symlink all configuration files from the ~/dotfiles directory to your home directory.
 This script will remove any conflicting existing configuration files in your home directory.

 ## Post Installation